GoldWomenAcademy/P7-Groupomania-DW--V2/Readme.md

 $ npm install

 Create the database with config/groupomaniaDB.sql<br>
-Modify the accesses in config/config.json
+Modify the accesses in config/config.json<br>
+Launch the application: nodemon server